 Maybe it makes sense to say something about my own journey before someone might want to ask me to set out on a Taijiquan journey and learn from me.
 So I want to share some info on how I learned what I teach.
+If you want to see some current action you'll find it on my instagram channel :)

 Starting with martial arts